vertica/VerticaPyLab/README.md

 ### Prerequisites

 A Vertica database.
-To get a simple single-node Vertica CE database, see the [Vertica Quickstart guide](#Vertica-CE-Container).
+To get a simple single-node Vertica CE database, see the [Vertica quickstart guide](#Vertica-CE-Container).

 ### Quickstart - VerticaLab